-The STEM Teacher Education Bursary is a £20,000 incentive to ease the transition from paid employment into Initial Teacher Education.
+The STEM ITE Bursary is an incentive of up to £20,000 to ease the transition in to Initial Teacher Education.

-- Applications are open to career changers wishing to undertake a one-year PGDE ITE (Professional Graduate Diploma in Education - Initial Teacher Education) course in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.
+- Applications are open to career changers wishing to undertake a one year PGDE ITE (Professional Graduate Diploma in Education - Initial Teacher Education) course or PGDE ITE with Masters at SCQF Level 11 in Scotland that leads to the award of registered teacher status in the hardest to fill STEM subjects.

 - Students eligible for a bursary can also apply to have their tuition fees paid by the Scottish Government.
 For more information, or to make an application visit www.saas.gov.uk.

 1. You must hold an offer of a place on a PGDE ITE teacher education course in Chemistry, Computing Science, Home Economics, Maths, Physics or Technical Education from one of these Scottish Universities...

 - University of the West of Scotland